 Because of their class interests, the liberal bourgeoisie can never agree to act decisively against the forces of reaction.
 Above all they cannot undermine their own state power.
 Coalition governments with the liberals, no matter how ‘progressive’ in words, have repeatedly demonstrated their feebleness, vacillation and paralysis in the face of reactionary threats.

-In fact, as Trotsky explained, the liberal bourgeoisie will only make agreements with the workers’ parks when they cannot hold on to power in any other way.
+In fact, as Trotsky explained, the liberal bourgeoisie will only make agreements with the workers’ parties when they cannot hold on to power in any other way.
 They depend in an acute crisis on the leaders of the workers’ movement to hold the masses back from revolution.
 In this way the ‘popular front’ becomes a strike-breaking conspiracy against the movement of the working class

-Under the cover of the ‘popular from% the bourgeoisie prepares to bare the fangs of open as soon as conditions allow.
+Under the cover of the ‘popular front’ the bourgeoisie prepares to bare the fangs of open reaction as soon as conditions allow.
 In the course of the 1930s, against the background of severe economic and social crisis, the ‘popular front’ policies of the Communist Parties, together with the social-democratic reformists, resulted in a succession of victories for reaction and the capitalist class.

 In Spain, between 1931 and 1936, the workers and peasants rose massively against capitalist rule and moved into a series of magnificent struggles.

 In 1931 the rule of the king was swept away.
-In February 1936 the Popular Front of the Socialist and Communist parties with the ‘progressive’ bourgeois republicans, promising sweeping reforms, was voted in-to power by the workers and peasants.
+In February 1936 the Popular Front of the Socialist and Communist parties with the ‘progressive’ bourgeois republicans, promising sweeping reforms, was voted into power by the workers and peasants.

 Immediately the masses surged forward to carry the programme of the Front into practice.
 Factories were occupied; land was seized by the peasants.
 The feeble bourgeois Republic was brought within a hair’s breadth of collapse.

-General Franco and his fascist movement emerged as the ultimate defender of Spanish capitalism against the workers’ revolution
+General Franco and his fascist movement emerged as the ultimate defender of Spanish capitalism against the workers’ revolution.

 In response, workers armed themselves and formed their own militias.
 Over much of Spain the armed workers were in control of society.
 All that was necessary, in fact, was to deal the final blow to the remaining organs of the bourgeois state and to consolidate in their place democratic institutions of workers’ power.